-Oxford University has introduced a History Aptitude Test (HAT) for use in the selection of candidates for all degree courses involving History.
+The University of Oxford History Aptitude Test (HAT) is for use in the selection of candidates for all degree courses involving History.
 This test, which aims to examine the skills and potential required for the study of history, provides a basis for comparing candidates from different backgrounds.

 A programme of tutorials, based on research into the test, can help applicants to understand what the HAT examiners are looking for.
 We will help you understand the structure of the test and what the different questions seek to explore.
 Students and tutor will then critically review responses to past paper questions.
 Suggestions for further reading will also be given where appropriate.

 The TSA (Thinking Skills Assessment) is a pre-interview admissions test for applicants to undergraduate courses in Philosophy, Politics and Economics (PPE), Economics and Management, Experimental Psychology and Psychology, Philosophy and Physiology (PPP) at Oxford University.
 The tests measure an applicant’s critical thinking and problem-solving skills.